 In this research, the authors present evidence of a “lost cohort” of individuals born in the mid-to-late 1960s—individuals who reached the prime crime age of their twenties in the 1980s—who have higher rates of prison admission and arrests throughout their lives compared to the generations before and after theirs.
-In short, the authors identify that incarceration policies may have a deterrent effect on future generations, but these policies also have a punitive effect immediately after enactment.

 This research examines the effect of political activity on a firm’s value by analyzing the impact of a policy change that increased public disclosure requirements associated with lobbying.
 In 2007, Congress passed the Honest Leadership and Open Government (HLOG) Act to close loopholes left by previous legislation.
 The study’s authors use the Act as a negative shock to the effectiveness of lobbying to examine how the stock prices of firms that lobby were impacted surrounding passage of the [...]

 In this working paper, Matthew Mitchell and Christopher Koopman use the overlapping regulatory approaches in the vehicle-for-hire industry to create a taxonomy for better understanding regulation that accounts for both public and private enforcement as well as those regulations that are both planned and emergent.